Champions League: Serge Gnabry scores four as Bayern humuliate Tottenham | DW | 01.10.2019

 Bayern Munich produced one of their finest European performances in years as they pulled off a 7-2 victory over Tottenham on a night when Serge Gnabry scored four.

-It was a stunning scoreline for Bayern, who fell behind to Heung-min Son's early strike, but stayed in the game courtesy of a string of fine saves by Manuel Neuer, and the Bundesliga champuions hit back three minutes later through Joschua Kimmich's fine strike, then Bayern put themselves in front before the break through Robert Lewandowski's expert pivot and shot from the edge of the box.
+It was a stunning scoreline for Bayern, who fell behind to Heung-min Son's early strike, but stayed in the game courtesy of a string of fine saves by Manuel Neuer.
+The Bundesliga champions were quickly level through Joshua Kimmich's fine strike, then Bayern put themselves in front before the break through Robert Lewandowski's expert pivot and shot from the edge of the box.

-What followed was an all-out assault on the Spurs goal from a Bayern side in rampant mood.
+What followed was an all-out assault on the Spurs goal from a Bayern side in rampant mood, against a Spurs side who were consumed by indiscipline.
 Gnabry scored two goals in three minutes to put Bayern into a 4-1 lead.
 Harry Kane pulled one from the penalty spot back to draw Spurs back to within two goals, but the best was still to come for Bayern as Spurs collapsed.

 Gnary grabed his hat-trick to make it five, and Lewandowski chalked up his second of the night to score six, before another one for Gnabry, formerly of Tottenham's rivals Arsenal, scored his fourth and Bayern's seventh on a memorable night for Niko Kovac's side.